cpescato/wikipedia/index.md

 *include scatterplot_plot_neutral_votes1 %}*

 We can see that a high fraction of neutral votes is correlated with a negative outcome of the election.
-This could be interpreted in several ways, since we have not much additional information XXon how these votes are casted and interpretedXX.
+This could be interpreted in several ways, since we have not much additional information on how these votes are taken into account by Wikipedia bureaucrats.
 One could suppose that voters did not have a set opinion on you, the adminship seeker, and thus they voted neutral.
 This could be explained by the fact that your campaign was not strong enough to turn the opinions of people that did not know you before.
 They were not convinced, but not disappointed either, hence they voted neutral.
-XXThis seems rather unlikely to us as no one is forced to cast their vote for every election so why would they make the effort to cast a neutral vote?XX
+This seems rather unlikely to us as no one is forced to cast their vote for every election so why would they make the effort to cast a neutral vote?
+But who knows...
 Another explanation is that people were really not convinced that you would be a good Wikipedia administrator, but they actually knew you as a person, and as the elections are public, they did not want to hurt any feelings.
 Hence they chose to cast a neutral vote rather than a negative vote.
-Let's be honest, in both cases, your feelings might have been spared, but one could say you missed your shot.
+Finally, it could be explained if people voted firstly positive or negative, and then decided to change their vote later on.
+As the very famous Francis Picabia stated, "our heads is round so that it allows our thinking to change direction."
+How inspiring..
+However, it is not mentioned whether or not voters are able to change an already casted vote.
-XXoption that they firstly voted positive or negative and then decided to change their vote lateron (if that's allowed for Wikipedia elections), as Francis Picabia stated, "Notre tête est ronde pour permettre à la pensée de changer de direction", i.e. our heads are round so that our thinking can change directionXX
+Let's be honest, in all three cases, your feelings might have been spared, but one could say you missed your shot.

 Another correlation that can be investigated is the one between the proportion of neutral votes and the duration of the elections.
-If a larger fraction of neutral votes are casted, one could suppose that more people are perplew XX?XX about you candidacy, and that overall it would take more time to settle the decision.
+If a larger fraction of neutral votes are casted, one could suppose that more people are perplex about you candidacy, and that overall it would take more time to settle the decision.
 This could mean that next time, you should campaign better and for longer in order to turn more's people opinion.

 *include scatterplot_neutral_votes2 %}*